pattonsgirl/CEG2410/Assignments/Reports/ShowandTell.md

 When filling out the document with interviews, `Last name` refers to the last name of the student you are interviewing.

+Try to find 3 other softwares (someone who did your same one is allowed)

 At the end of the exam period, submit the link to this document in your GitHub repository to the Dropbox on Pilot.

 ---